kairos-io/kairos/docs/content/en/docs/Advanced/ha.md

     K3S_TOKEN: "TOKEN_GOES_HERE"
 ```

 Now you have a highly available control plane.
-Any successfully clustered servers can be used in the `--server` argument to join additional server and worker nodes.
+Any successfully clustered server can be used in the `--server` argument to join additional server and worker nodes.

 ### Joining a worker